📢 Want the latest news and bonuses straight to your inbox? Click here! ✉️

 This model allows sweepstakes casinos to comply with U.S. laws by avoiding the traditional gambling framework.

-State-by-State Legality of Sweepstakes Casinos (July 2025)
+State-by-State Legality of Sweepstakes Casinos (September 2025)

 Sweepstakes casinos remain legal in most U.S. states.
 However, recent legislative activity has led to new prohibitions in a few states.
 Below is the most accurate and up-to-date breakdown.